Seventy Years Ago This Month at BP – April 1942

-My collection of those Sixty Years Ago sheets is incomplete by a long measure so I felt compelled to purchase an updated version of the whole series from the Bletchley Park Bookshop.
+My collection of those Sixty Years Ago sheets is incomplete so I purchase an updated version of the whole series from the Bletchley Park Bookshop.
 It has been produced as a thick spiral bound A4 document called ‘The Bletchley Park War Diaries July 1939 – August: Secret Intelligence and the Second World War’.

-The sheets have been updated and reissued as ‘Seventy Years Ago This Month at BP‘ and are still available for free in the Mansion.
-I recently found that the sheets are also available online at the Bletchley Park website.
-Click here.
+The sheets have been updated and reissued as ‘Seventy Years Ago This Month at BP‘ and were available online at the Bletchley Park website for many years.

 Below is a list the topics covered in the April 1942 newsletter and I only list a few of the many events covered as a taster of what is contained in the full version: